 Leora’s Letters is the compelling true account of a woman whose most tender hopes were disrupted by great losses.
 Yet she lived out four more decades with hope and resilience.

 Joy Neal Kidney, the oldest granddaughter of the book’s heroine, is the keeper of family stories, letters, photos, combat records, casualty reports, and telegrams.
-Active on her own website, she is also a writer and local historian.
 Married to a Vietnam Air Force veteran, Joy lives in central Iowa.
-Her nonfiction has been published in The Des Moines Register, other media, and broadcast over “Our American Stories”.
-She’s a graduate of the University of Northern Iowa, and her essays have been collected by the Iowa Women’s Archives at the University of Iowa.
+Her nonfiction has been published in The Des Moines Register, other media, and broadcast over “Our American Stories.”
+A graduate of the University of Northern Iowa, her essays have been collected by the Iowa Women’s Archives at the University of Iowa.

 Click here to order from Amazon: Paperback, ebook and audiobook.